prometheus/docs/content/docs/operating/security.md

 ## Client Libraries

-Client libaries are intended to be included in users' applications.
+Client libraries are intended to be included in users' applications.

 If using a client-library-provided HTTP handler, it should not be possible for malicious requests that reach that handler to cause issues beyond those